Healthy Pumpkin Cornbread Muffins Recipe

 Pumpkin Cornbread Muffins Recipe

-Thanksgiving is a perfect time to serve these easy muffins but they are just as delicious any time of the year!
-Keep the sodium low by not adding salt and using a sodium-free baking powder, such as Hain Featherweight.
+Fall is a perfect time to serve these easy muffins but with canned-pumpkin easily available year round, they are just as delicious any time of the year!
+Keep the sodium low avoiding adding salt and using a sodium-free baking powder, such as Hain Featherweight.
 Use a square pan, rather than a muffin tin, if you prefer.

 - 1 cup flour, whole grain white